dynamsoft-docs/camera-enhancer-docs-js/programming/javascript/user-guide/index.md

 ### Can I open the web page directly from the hard drive?

 Yes, for simple testing purposes, it's ok to open the file directly from the hard drive (`file://`).
-However, you might encounter some issues in doing so (like unable to access the camera, etc.).
+However, you might encounter some issues in doing so (cannot access camera, etc.).
 The recommendation is to deploy this page to your web server and run it over **HTTPS** or use "http://localhost" during development.

 If you don't have a ready-to-use web server but have a package manager like *npm* or *yarn*, you can set up a simple HTTP server in minutes.
-Check out [`http-server` on npm](https://www.npmjs.com/package/http-server) or [yarn](https://yarnpkg.com/package/http-server).
+Check out [`http-server` on npm](https://www.npmjs.com/package/http-server) or [`http-server` on yarn](https://yarnpkg.com/package/http-server).

 ### Why can't I use my camera?

-If you open the web page as `http://` , the camera may not work and you see the following error in the browser console:
+If you open the web page as `http://` , the camera may not work and you see a warnings or an error in the browser console.
+This is usually because the API [getUserMedia](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia) requires HTTPS to access the camera.

-> [Deprecation] getUserMedia() no longer works on insecure origins.
-To use this feature, you should consider switching your application to a secure origin, such as HTTPS.
-See [https://goo.gl/rStTGz](https://goo.gl/rStTGz) for more details.

-- In Safari 12 the equivalent error is:

-> Trying to call getUserMedia from an insecure document.

-You get this error because the API [getUserMedia](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia) requires HTTPS to access the camera.

 To make sure your web application can access the camera, please configure your web server to support HTTPS.
 The following links may help.